benmatthewsed/ui-data-visualization-course/README.md

 Participants should have basic familiarity with the `R` statistical programming language.

+## About the data

 The course uses data from the [Scottish Index of Mulitple Deprivation](https://www.gov.scot/collections/scottish-index-of-multiple-deprivation-2020/) data and geographical data from [Scottish Government](https://data.gov.uk/dataset/9187c32a-7110-4db7-b61d-902800aaae49/scottish-local-authority-areas) accessed under the [Open Government License](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

+Data have been aggregated to Local Authority level.
+This is for illustrative purposes only, and runs against Scottish Government's [guidelines](https://www2.gov.scot/Topics/Statistics/SIMD/FAQUsingSIMD) for use SIMD.